elkassimi777/Prometheus/README.md

 - After I installed Prometheus , I install node_exoprter to be able prometheus scrap metrics from my computer.

 - In the first conf im using Http to scrap metrics

+- Today i will use https to scrap metrics